deneb-viz/deneb-viz.github.io/docs/getting-started/simple-worked-example.md

 ## Reviewing Generated Config

 In our editor's **Config** tab, we'll have the following [Vega-Lite JSON configuration](http://vega.github.io/vega-lite/docs/config.html).
-There's a lot going on here, and the intention is to provide you with a fleshed-out set of properties so that you can see how things can look with a fleshed-out set of properties.
+There's a lot going on here, and the intention is to provide you with a more "feature-cpmplete" set of config so that you can see how things can look with a fleshed-out set of properties (and this is based on the [`powerbi` vega theme](https://vega.github.io/vega-themes/?theme=powerbi)).
 You don't need to worry too much about this for the moment.

 ```json title="Generated Config"
 {